1. Home

 The Chinese Consulate General in Dubai is located in the Jumeirah area and handles visa applications for residents across the UAE, including Dubai, Abu Dhabi, and the Northern Emirates.
 Visa applicants must schedule an appointment through the consulate's official online system before appearing in person.
 The consulate has specific working hours for visa submissions and collections, typically during weekday mornings, so plan your visit accordingly.
 Parking is limited near the consulate, so many residents prefer using ride-hailing services or visiting early to avoid queues.

 Yes, many licensed visa and travel agencies in Dubai offer China visa application services on your behalf, handling document preparation, form submission, and appointment booking.
 This is a popular option among busy professionals and families in the UAE who want to avoid navigating the consulate process directly.
-Agency service fees are included in the AED 1,500–2,200 overall cost range and vary depending on the level of assistance provided.
+Agency service handling are included in the overall range and vary depending on the level of assistance provided.
 Always verify that the agency is officially registered and has a track record of successful China visa applications for UAE residents.

 China visas issued from the Dubai consulate can be single-entry, double-entry, or multiple-entry, with permitted stays typically ranging from 30 to 90 days per visit depending on the visa type granted.
 The type of entry visa you receive depends largely on your purpose of travel, your application history, and the supporting documents you submit.
 Tourist visas are most commonly issued as single-entry with a 30-day permitted stay, while business travellers with stronger ties to Chinese companies may qualify for multiple-entry visas.
 Discuss your travel plans clearly with your consulate officer or visa agency to apply for the most suitable entry type.